Centre for Good Relations – Civic Mediation

 CfGR provides training, carries out casework on a range of issues, delivers projects, and is involved in a range of networking, learning and development activity.

-Casework can involve assessments; ‘civic diplomacy’; separate meetings and joint meetings with parties to an issue; workshops; developmental work; and longer term projects.
+Casework can involve assessments; ‘civic diplomacy’; both separate and joint meetings with parties to an issue; workshops; developmental work; and longer term projects.

 Discover more about Centre for Good Relations